Skip to main content

 Think about it like this: you get billed for that water.
 Every unused ounce results in some amount of wasted money.
 It might be a small amount, but it adds up over the months and years.
 It can be easy to forget that your faucet is even on.
 Saving on water means being cognizant of every instance where good water just passes you by.
 Good habits with the fixtures you rely on most will mean less water consumption.

 Fixing a leaky faucet is a huge pain.
 However, even a little bit of water draining away adds up in terms of costs.
-Keeping water running while you’re brushing your teeth does nothing before going back in the sewer.
-And remember that washing dishes by hand can use up to 24 more gallons than your dishwasher.
+Keeping water running while you’re brushing your teeth does nothing before going back into the sewer.
+And remember that washing dishes by hand can use up to 24 more gallons, which is far more than your dishwasher.

 Take Shorter Showers